How to generate an OpenAPI document with Pydantic V2

 fields are strings.

-Generate JSON Schema for the Pydantic Model
+Generating a JSON schema for the Pydantic model

 Add a new function called print_json_schema